Quick overview

 Manufacture and processing of fuels and lubricants and distribution of fuels

 For the production and processing of fuels and lubricants, you must have at least a secondary education with a school-leaving certificate in a chemistry-related subject or a professional qualification as a chemist for the operation of equipment and an appropriate length of experience.
-For the distribution of fuels, you need at least a secondary education in any field or a professional qualification as a chemist for the operation of equipment and appropriate experience.
+For the distribution of fuels, you need a minimum of a secondary education in any field or a professional qualification as a chemist for the operation of equipment and appropriate experience.

 The decision on the licence for fuel distribution is made by the Customs Office.